-If the value of our goodwill becomes impaired, it could materially reduce the value of our assets and increase our net loss for the year in which the writeoff occurs.
+If our goodwill or other intangible assets become impaired, it could materially reduce the value of our assets and increase our net loss for the year in which the write-off occurs.

-As of December 31, 2014, we had \$35,386 in goodwill related to the Estech acquisition, which represents the excess purchase price we paid for the purchase of Estech in excess of the fair value of the net assets we acquired.
-The Financial Accounting Standards Board's (FASB) Accounting Standards Codification (ASC) 350, "Goodwill and Other Intangible Assets" requires that goodwill be tested at least annually (absent any impairment indicators).
+As of December 31, 2015, we had \$105,257 in goodwill related to acquisitions, which represents the purchase price we paid in excess of the fair value of the net assets we acquired.
+The Financial Accounting Standards Board's (FASB) Accounting Standards Codification (ASC) 350, "Goodwill and Other Intangible Assets" requires that goodwill be tested for impairment at least annually (absent any impairment indicators).
 The testing includes comparing the fair value of each reporting unit with its carrying value.
-Fair value is determined using discounted cash flows, market multiples and market capitalization.
+We estimate fair value using several valuation methods, including discounted cash flows, market multiples and market capitalization.
 Impairment adjustments, if any, are required to be recognized as operating expenses.
 We may have future impairment adjustments to our recorded goodwill.
-Any finding that the value of our goodwill has been impaired would require us to write off the impaired portion, which could materially reduce the value of our assets and reduce our net income for the year in which the write off occurs.
+Any finding that the value of our goodwill has been impaired would require us to write off the impaired portion, which could materially reduce the value of our assets and reduce our net income or increase our net loss for the year in which the write off occurs and increase our accumulated deficit, which could contribute to difficulty in raising additional funds.